apache/commons-weaver/src/site/markdown/index.md

 using different `settings`.

 ## Custom Weaver Modules
-As discussed, some modules are provided for common cases, and the developers welcome suggestions for useful modules, but there is no reason not to get started writing your own weaver module (assuming you are sure this is the right solution, or just want to do this for fun)!
-When the processor framework invokes your custom `Weaver`, it should request the classes it is interested in using the provided `Scanner`, then obtain the compiled bytecode from the `WeaveEnvironment`.
-At this point you will probably avoid a lot of frustration by using one of the popular open source Java bytecode manipulation libraries available.
-Then save your changes back to the `WeaveEnvironment`.
+As discussed, some modules are provided for common cases, and the developers welcome suggestions for useful modules, but there is no reason not to get started writing your own weaver module (assuming you are sure this is the right solution, or just want to do this for fun) now!
+When the processor framework invokes your custom `Weaver`, it will pass in a `Scanner` that can be used to find the classes you are interested in.
+Request the original bytecode from the `WeaveEnvironment` and make your changes (for this task you will save time and frustration using one of the available open source Java bytecode manipulation libraries).
+Save your changes back to the `WeaveEnvironment`.
 Rinse, repeat.
-Hint: if your `Weaver` uses configuration parameters that affect the final result, you might consider implementing `Cleaner` to look for and delete whatever classes are no longer valid.
+Hint: if your `Weaver` uses configuration parameters to dictate its behavior, it can leave a scannable "footprint" in your woven classes.
+Then implement the `Cleaner` SPI to find and delete these in the case that the current configuration is incompatible with the results of an earlier "weaving."

 ##FAQ